hostilefork/draem/README.md

 The contents of the parentheses must be a string enclosed in quotes.

+### Headings

+Currently there's only a single level:

+    [heading "This is a section heading"]

+If you want to make it possible to hyperlink directly to that heading with an anchor, use a file! at the end:

+    [heading "This has an anchor" %anchor-name]

+In the future, an optional number could indicate the level of heading, e.g. `[heading 3 "third level"]`.

 ### Pictures

 The picture facility is a little bit half-baked at the moment, but what it does is lets you specify a URL and a caption.
 So for instance: